rollkit/lumen/README.md

 Modified Engine API validator that:

-- Bypasses block hash validation for Rollkit blocks
+- Bypasses block hash validation for Evolve blocks
 - Supports custom gas limits per payload
 - Maintains compatibility with standard Ethereum validation where possible

 ### 4. Custom Consensus for Equal Timestamps

-Lumen includes a custom consensus implementation (`RollkitConsensus`) that:
+ev-reth includes a custom consensus implementation (`RollkitConsensus`) that:

 - Allows multiple blocks to have the same timestamp
 - Wraps the standard Ethereum beacon consensus for most validation
 - Only modifies timestamp validation to accept `header.timestamp >= parent.timestamp` instead of requiring strictly greater timestamps
-- Essential for Rollkit's operation where multiple blocks may be produced with the same timestamp
+- Essential for Evolve's operation where multiple blocks may be produced with the same timestamp

 ### 5. Txpool RPC Extension